oanegros/MicroscopyNodes/README.md

 The add-on will then show up as a window in the `Scene Properties`.

 For usage questions please use the [image.sc forum](https://forum.image.sc/tag/microscopy-nodes) 😁

-For issues/bug reports/feature requests please [open an issue](https://github.com/oanegros/MicroscopyNodes/issues).
+For bug reports/feature requests please [open an issue](https://github.com/oanegros/MicroscopyNodes/issues).

 ## Video tutorials